ricketytoc/tp/docs/DeveloperGuide.md

     1. Test case: `sort`<br>
        Expected: Displayed list is not sorted.
 Error details shown in the status message.

-### Finding a person
+### Finding an employee

-1. Finds a person by the given field.
+1. Finds an employee by the given field.

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all employees using the `list` command.
+Multiple employees in the list.

     1. Test case: `find n/John`<br>
-       Expected: Finds all persons whose names include the word `John`.
+       Expected: Finds all employees whose names include the word `John`.

     1. Test case: `find d/Finance`<br>
-       Expected: Finds all persons whose department include the word `Finance`.
+       Expected: Finds all employees whose department include the word `Finance`.

     1. Test case: `find r/Manager`<br>
-      Expected: Finds all persons whose role include the word `Manager`.
+      Expected: Finds all employees whose role include the word `Manager`.

     1. Test case: `find`<br>
       Expected: The displayed list is not filtered.
 Error details shown in the status message.

 ### Viewing command history